raven-actions/get-repos/README.md

   uses: raven-actions/get-repos@v1
   with:
     topics: "raven-actions,composite-action"
-    operator: AND  # logic operator for topics match, AND returns repos that have all of provided topics, AND is default
+    operator: AND  # logic operator for topics match, AND returns repos that have all of provided topics, OR is default
     format: flat
     delimiter: ","  # default one is '\n'